Center for Student Success

 We provide academic advisement and guidance to all incoming students.

-The Center provides advisement and guidance to all incoming students, including freshmen and transfer students.
-The freshman program includes a freshman summer orientation, a mandatory Freshman Seminar course (SFC 1001), academic advisement, and various academic success workshops.
-The transfer program includes an orientation and registration session prior to transfer students beginning their coursework at SFC, social gatherings, and academic support throughout a transfer student’s first semester.
+The Center for Student Success (CSS) provides advisement and guidance to all incoming students, including freshmen and transfer students.
 Working closely with the Academic Enhancement Center, the Center for Student Success strives to meet the changing needs of incoming students.

 Our work has been recognized nationally, the magazine, Diverse Issues in Higher Education, featured St. Francis College in an article on how city colleges help students stay in school.